|

 Enhancing Overall Well-being

 Going to therapy can help individuals understand and process traumatic experiences, leading to greater self-awareness of how these experiences shape their personality, strengths, thoughts, and behaviors.
-Be developing strategies for dealing with strong emotions, building healthy relationships, and overcoming the lingering psychological effects of trauma, individuals can strengthen their emotional resilience.
+By developing strategies for dealing with strong emotions, building healthy relationships, and overcoming the lingering psychological effects of trauma, individuals can strengthen their emotional resilience.

-Types of Therapy for Childhood Trauma
+Types of Therapy Commonly Used

 Together with the trained and certified trauma therapist, determine which types of therapies are best suited to learning how to heal from childhood trauma.
 Several therapies may be helpful, including: